Why Clean Food is Self-Care

 Here are five tips for making it stick:

 1. Make it an outing.
 Bring the kids, talk to and ask for help from the people who grow your food or run your favorite grocery spots; having an extra set of hands can save time on busy days.

 2. Invest in time-savers.
 Blenders, food processors, and the right storage containers can make cooking a whole lot easier.
-Some blenders even have auto-clean functions that soap up the inside in 60-seconds flat so you can cut out tedious washing.

 3. Plan ahead.
 Making a list of the week’s meals can make grocery shopping a breeze and cuts out any “what’s for dinner?” scrambles.
 You can also save time by making lunch snacks while you’re chopping veggies for dinner.